-Everyone tends to bulk buy before the Christmas lock down, but when there’s 10+ family members staying over, it’s quite possible that you’ll need to stock up on extra milk or, more importantly, wine.
-The shops shut for 24 hours and the whole country goes berzerk but, by 9am on Boxing Day, the panic is over and the world carries on turning.
+Everyone tends to bulk buy before the Christmas lock down, but when there’s extra family members pitching up, it’s quite possible that you’ll need to stock up on extra milk or, more importantly, wine.
+The shops shut for 24 hours and the whole country goes berserk but, by 9am on Boxing Day, the panic is over and the world carries on turning.

 5. There’s loads of great TV.

 Everyone knows that Boxing Day is the best day for TV.
 There’s all the best films, The Big Fat Quiz of the Year, and a big ole’ Only Fools and Horses marathon.
 It’s the perfect day for lounging on the sofa and doing not a lot else.

 If you’re feeling slightly mental, the Boxing Day sales may appeal to you.
 You can even start the day early (we’re talking pre-5am) and still have time to spend the rest of the day lounging around on the sofa.
 Of course, with Tier 4 in full swing, you’re going to need to shop the sales on the internet… therefore not having to sacrifice any sofa time and therefore killing two birds with one stone.
 Did 2020 actually do something good?

 7. You no longer have to worry about whether people like the presents you bought them.